nooneyoulleverknow/medicarefraudscreener/README.md

 # medicarefraudscreener
-just some scripts to chop up the medicaid files, so that you can search by various criteria.
+just some scripts to chop up the medicaid files, so that you can search by various criteria to try to identify medicaid fraud.
+Why did I call it medicare? typo.
+This isn't proof of fraud by any means, journalists, citizen or real, will have to investigate the targets it identifies.

+I must say I been banned on x for over a week over a false positive, I was planning to announce this over x.
+But X's customer service experience is the freshest piles of cow excrement anywhere in the world.
+They should stop employing how piss guzzlers, and usage of AI should be heuristic for which ML based AI is supposed to converge anyways-except for LLM based AI which is just a disaster waiting to happen.

 There are 3 main scripts, but don't run them yet.
 1. makestatehash.php